About the Journal

 4.10.
-If the authors are acknowledged specialists of certain scientific fields, they have the right to participate in the anonymous reviewing process of submitted papers of other authors.
+If the authors are acknowledged specialists of certain scientific field, they have the rights to participate in the anonymous reviewing process of submitted papers of other authors.

 5.2.
 Review the papers anonymously, adding constructive critics or suggestions, taking into account principles of ethics and scientific style, avoiding emotional, unjustified or abusive commentaries.